elizabethadelaide/arduinoVirtualControl/Project Documentation.md

 A zip file which contains the following:

-1. Arduino program files of each prototype, each should be well-commented, and should have a large initial comment which contains:
+1. Arduino program files of each prototype, each should be well-commented, and should have a large initial comment which contains the following information:

     Authors, Date,
     Purpose of the program,